 ERA-5 Well above the world standard: (0304) Medicinal and Biomolecular Chemistry; (0306) Physical Chemistry (Incl.
 Structural).

 ERA-4 Above the world standard: (0301) Analytical Chemistry; (0303) Macromolecular and Materials Chemistry; (0307) Theoretical and Computational Chemistry.

-Professor Wang also an excellent lecturer, she teaches undergraduate chemistry units for all levels from first, second, third year and honours.
-She supervises postgraduate students.
+Professor Wang also an excellent lecturer, she teaches undergraduate chemistry units for all levels from first, second, third year and honours students.
+She supervises postgraduate students and mentors young and earlier career researchers.
+Prof Wang also mentored her colleagues for academic promotions for many years.
 Her units receive excellent student feedback and she recently was awarded “FSET transforming learning in STEM Grant (2018)” for the project “Teaching undergraduate chemistry units in digital age.”

 Video1: Teaching undergraduate chemistry units in digital age. https://commons.swinburne.edu.au/items/f47ba67d-b3e4-465b-ba4d-46102c2f88ea/1/ (Dec.
 2018)

 Video2: Girls4STEM for high school students https://www.youtube.com/watch?v=MxFpA13yEws&feature=youtu.be (August 2019)

 Video3: Rational New Dye Design (for Organic dye DSSCs) with Machine Learning and AI (DyeMaker) https://www.youtube.com/watch?v=-EdwUKXD1UA (Mr Minh Tai Nguyen, May, 2019)